 always lead to consistent answers..

-bells he has received from a relative from Mindoro (see the page
+of two bells he has received from a relative from Mindoro (see the

-also sent a picture of a horse or yak belt from India, in the
+He also sent a picture of a horse or yak belt from India, in the Ethnography

-reported that several years ago she bought three small
+de Jong reported that several years ago she bought three small

-tiger bells in a store specialising in products from China,
+tiger bells in a store specializing in products from China,

 somewhere in Amsterdam.

 In the Damstraat in Amsterdam we noticed an ethnic and curio shop